🌡️ Loading weather...

 Federal ADA Title III Compliance for Commercial Snow Removal

-The Americans with Disabilities Act Title III imposes federal accessibility requirements on businesses and public accommodations, mandating that accessible features be maintained in operational condition regardless of weather conditions.
-These obligations exist independently from municipal snow removal ordinances, leading to dual compliance requirements with separate enforcement mechanisms and potential liability exposure.
+The Americans with Disabilities Act Title III imposes federal accessibility requirements on all businesses and public accommodations.
+Businesses must keep accessible features operational regardless of weather.
+These ADA obligations are separate from municipal snow ordinances and carry their own enforcement and liability exposure.

 U.S. Department of Justice, Civil Rights Division